Alex (videotex service): History

-The motivation to develop the Alex terminal and online service came from competitive pressure from France's Minitel, which had expanded into the Quebec market.

-Bell Canada received approval from the CRTC to offer the online service as of November 1988.
+The motivation to develop the Alex terminal and online service came from competitive pressure from France's Minitel, which had expanded into the Quebec market in April 1988.
+Bell Canada quickly organized their own version and received approval from the CRTC to offer the online service as of November 1988.
+Both services were expensive.
+A Minitel terminal cost $25 per month to rent or a one-time payment of $600, and $15 per hour of usage on top.
+An Alextel terminal was $7.95 a month to rent, but services cost up to $40 an hour.

 The advent of the World Wide Web contributed to making this service obsolete.
 On April 29, 1994, Bell Canada sent a letter to its customers announcing that the service would be terminated on June 3, 1994.
 In that letter, Mr. T.E.
 Graham, then Director of Business Planning for Bell Advanced Communications, stated that "Quite simply, the ALEX network is not the right vehicle, nor the appropriate technology, at this time to deliver the information goods needed in our fast-paced society."

-The Alextel terminal is reportedly usable as a dumb terminal for VT100 emulation.
+The Alextel terminal is also usable as a dumb terminal for VT100 emulation.